• Skip to primary navigation

 Chili is best when it simmers for a long time, which allows more flavors to meld together.
 It’s even better if it’s allowed to sit overnight in the fridge to be reheated the next day.

-Basically, you’ll follow the directions first sauteing some veggies then browning the meat.
-Once browned, add the other ingredients and bring it to a gentle boil over medium-high heat, cover and reduce the heat for a consistent simmer, stirring throughout the process.
+Basically, you’ll follow the directions, first sauteing some veggies and then browning the meat.
+Once browned, add the other ingredients and bring it to a gentle boil over medium-high heat; cover and reduce the heat for a consistent simmer, stirring throughout the process.

 Other one-pot meals